Equipment Dealer Response Time Benchmarks 2026

 Week 4: Measure and Optimize

 - Compare your Week 4 metrics to your Week 1 baseline.
-Track missed call rate, average response time, and leads captured.
+Track missed call rate, average equipment dealer response time, and leads captured.

 - Calculate recovered revenue: new appointments booked by AI that would have gone to voicemail.

 The goal is not perfection in 30 days.
 The goal is moving from the 42-52 hour benchmark to under 5 minutes.
-That single shift puts you ahead of 95% of equipment dealers in your market.
+That single shift in equipment dealer response time puts you ahead of 95% of dealers in your market.

 Frequently Asked Questions